 Traghetto stops: Riva del Carbon to Fondamenta del Vin (just down from Rialto); Sant’Angelo to San Toma; Giglio (Campo del Traghetto) to Salute (Calle Lanza); Dogana (Calle Vallaresso, outside Harry’s Bar) to Punta Della Dogana

-Castello’s sights and views are spread throughout the district, and so are the hotels in Castello Venice.
-Another great Venetian walk is the 15-minute walk stroll from San Marco up to Campo Santa Maria Formosa, a beautiful wide square with one of the best-known churches in Venice, and probably as far as you can be from a vaporetto stop.
+The hotels in Castello, like its sights, are spread far and wide across the district.
+Another great Venetian walk is the 15-minute stroll from San Marco up to Campo Santa Maria Formosa, a beautiful wide square with one of the best-known churches in Venice, and probably as far as you can be from a vaporetto stop.
 From here you walk around the church and continuing along Calle Lunga Santa Maria Formosa to the Ospedaletto church and turning left to the Basilica of Santi Giovanni and Paolo.

 Some top end hotels such as the Danieli occupy prime spots along the Riva degli Schiavoni, the wide waterfront walkway with great views to San Giorgio Maggiore.
 The backstreets leading onto the Riva have an array of hotel and apartment rental options.
 These hotels near San Marco Venice are as little as five minutes’ walk from the Piazza.
 I know several people who have stayed in this area, and they have all said that it’s probably the best location to stay in Venice.